The b-functions of semi-invariants of quivers: b-functions

 \section{b-functions}

-First we define and briefly recall some basic properties about $b$-functions.
+First we define and briefly recall some basic properties of $b$-functions.
 For details we refer the reader to \cite{gyoja,kashi}.

-Throughout this paper we will work over the complex field $\complex$.
+Throughout this paper we work over the complex field $\complex$.
 Let $V$ be an $n$-dimensional vector space.
-Denote by $D$ the algebra of differential operators on $V$ (i.e. the Weyl algebra in $n$ variables), and by $D_v$ the algebra of differential operators regular at $v\in V$ (i.e. the localization of $D$ at $v$).
+Denote by $D$ the algebra of differential operators on $V$ (i.e. the Weyl algebra in $n$ variables).